You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Solaraze is a drug marketed by Fougera Pharms and is included in one NDA.

 The generic ingredient in SOLARAZE is diclofenac sodium.
 There are forty-seven drug master file entries for this compound.
-One hundred and twenty-nine suppliers are listed for this compound.
+One hundred and twenty-seven suppliers are listed for this compound.
 Additional details are available on the diclofenac sodium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Solaraze